How to get found in AI search: from SEO to GEO

 Want to optimize your content for AI-powered search engines?
 These tools help you understand how AI sees your site, structure your content, and fine-tune based on real feedback:

-- Google NLP API / IBM Watson / spaCy - Identify and test entities and semantic relationships
+• Google NLP API / IBM Watson / spaCy - Identify and test entities and semantic relationships

-- Frase / MarketMuse / Surfer SEO - Analyze content structure, coverage, and topical relevance
+• Frase / MarketMuse / Surfer SEO - Analyze content structure, coverage, and topical relevance

-- Google Structured Data Helper / Merkle Schema Generator - Quickly generate accurate schema markup
+• Google Structured Data Helper / Merkle Schema Generator - Quickly generate accurate schema markup

-- ChatGPT / Gemini / Bing - Test how AI summarizes and interprets your content, does it match your intent?
+• ChatGPT / Gemini / Bing - Test how AI summarizes and interprets your content, does it match your intent?

-- Google Search Console / Bing Chat Logs / SGE monitoring - Track your presence in AI overviews and monitor long-term performance
+• Google Search Console / Bing Chat Logs / SGE monitoring - Track your presence in AI overviews and monitor long-term performance

 With tools like these, you’re not just boosting visibility - you’re becoming the go-to source AI systems trust and cite.

-For advertisers, this means:
+For advertisers, that means:

 Conclusion: SEO isn’t dead, GEO is just joining the game